colinhacks/typebox/example/model/readme.md

 const s = z.string().parse('hello') // not supported in TypeBox
 ```

-Abstractions like the above vary considerably from library to library, and TypeBox treats such abstractions as a downstream concern for this reason.
-But to illustrate how one would approach higher-order composition abstractions with TypeBox, the example `model.ts` reimplements Zods type compositor using TypeBox as a subsystem for inference and validation.
-This example can be used as a reference point for implementing higher order abstractions on top of TypeBox.
-Doing so allows implementors to take advantage TypeBox's high performance validation infrastructure while being aligned to the JSON Schema specification.
+Composition abstractions vary considerably from library to library; and TypeBox treats such abstractions as a downstream concern for this reason.
+But to illustrate how one would approach constructing higher-order composition abstractions with TypeBox, the example [model.ts](./model.ts) reimplements the Zod compositor model, and uses TypeBox as a subsystem for inference and validation.

 License MIT